torbsd/torbsd.github.io/faq.md

 ## "Are you associated with the Tor Project?" ##

 __TDP__ is __not__ an official project of Tor.
 We are merely long-time Tor users and relay operators whose preferred platform is BSD Unix.
-But we have no formal association with Tor.

 ## "What do you hope to accomplish with porting the Tor Browser to OpenBSD?" ##

 ## "What are the hurdles to porting Tor Browser to OpenBSD?" ##

 ## "Will the Tor Browser be in the OpenBSD ports tree and available as a package?" ##

+Yes.
+Definitely.

 ## "Beyond porting Tor Browser to OpenBSD and the relay guides, what other activities does __TDP__ look to conduct?" ##